City of David (archaeological site)

-The City of David (עיר דוד), known locally mostly as Wadi Hilweh (وادي حلوة), is the name given to an archaeological site considered by most scholars to be the original settlement core of Jerusalem during the Bronze and Iron Ages.
+The City of David (עיר דוד), known locally mostly in Arabic as Wadi Hilweh (وادي حلوة), is the name given to an archaeological site considered by most scholars to be the original settlement core of Jerusalem during the Bronze and Iron Ages.
 It is situated on southern part of the eastern ridge of ancient Jerusalem, west of the Kidron Valley and east of the Tyropoeon Valley, to the immediate south of the Temple Mount and separated from it by the so-called Ophel saddle.

 The City of David is an important site of biblical archeology.
-Remains of a defensive network dating back to the Middle Bronze Age were found around the Gihon Spring; they continued to remain in use throughout subsequent periods.
+Remains of a defensive network dating to the Middle Bronze Age were found around the Gihon Spring; it remained in use throughout subsequent periods.
 Two monumental Iron Age structures, known as the Large Stone Structure and the Stepped Stone Structure, were discovered at the site.
 Scholars debate if these may be identified with David or date to a later period.
 The site is also home to the Siloam Tunnel, which, according to a common hypothesis, was built by Hezekiah during the late 8th century BCE in preparation for an Assyrian siege.
 However, recent excavations at the site suggested an earlier origin in the late 9th or early 8th century BCE.
 Remains from the early Roman period include the Pool of Siloam and the Stepped Street, which stretched from the pool to the Temple Mount.

 The excavated parts of the archeological site are today part of the Jerusalem Walls National Park.
 (Note: According to The Israeli National Parks website, the park is also referred to as Jerusalem Walls-City of David National Park "One of the most important sites in the Jerusalem Walls National Park is the City of David (ancient Jerusalem).")
 The site is managed by the Israel Nature and Parks Authority and operated by the Ir David Foundation.
-It is located in Wadi Hilweh, an extension of the Palestinian neighborhood of Silwan, East Jerusalem, intertwined with an Israeli settlement.
+The area was referred to by multiple names in the 20th century.
+In 2015, Israel's Jerusalem Municipality controversially, and in a move strongly opposed by East Jerusalem residents, renamed the area around site using Hebrew names and referencing the City of David in Hebrew.
+Local residents consider the location to be Wadi Hilweh, an extension of the Palestinian neighborhood of Silwan, East Jerusalem, intertwined with an Israeli settlement.

-Naming
+Modern rediscovery and renaming of the site

+Meaning of the site name

 The name "City of David" originates in the biblical narrative where Israelite king David conquers Jerusalem, then known as Jebus, from the Jebusites.
 David's conquest of the city is described twice in the Bible: once in the Books of Samuel and once in the Books of Chronicles; those two versions vary in certain details.
-In his Antiquities of the Jews, 1st century Jewish-Roman historian Josephus repeated the story.
+In his Antiquities of the Jews, 1st-century Jewish-Roman historian Josephus repeated the story.
 The reliability of the Bible for the time period's history is subject to debate among scholars.